TheShoutingParrot/vgcp/README.md

 # Victor's Graphical Chess Program

-WARNING: This version's (00-0011) new features haven't been tested well and this version may have unexpected bugs.
+WARNING: This version's (00-0012) new features haven't been tested well and this version may have unexpected bugs.

 vgcp is a simple graphical chess UI which uses SDL2 and is written in C.

 vgcp has been tested on Ubuntu, Void Linux, Arch Linux and MacOS.

 ## Usage

+Using the actual program is very easy when installed.
+The game starts automatically.
+To move a piece you click on the piece click on the tile it should move to.

 If you wish to edit the software's (compilation) options then edit the definitions in [include/config.h](include/config.h).